 A constant term in mathematics is a term in an algebraic equation whose meaning is constant or cannot change because it has no modifiable variables.
 For example, in the quadratic polynomial x² + 2x + 3 = 0, the term 3 is a constant.
 Let’s understand this with an algebraic expression.

-Consider the algebraic expression, 2x-5=10, in equation 5 and 10 are constant term.
+Consider the algebraic expression, 2x-5=10, in equations 5 and 10 are constant terms.

 5+ 5 = ?

 Here we need to add 5 and 5 together.
 Here, 5 will always stand for the number 5 and not some other number.
 Hence the value is always fixed.

 Therefore 5+5=10.
 10 is also a constant number.

 As we have discussed constant, examples of constant numbers and a few solved problems based on constant terms.
 We can conclude that a constant is a specific number and its value is always fixed.

 These are mostly symbols that serve as placeholders for values.
 Variables are typically represented by letters and do not have a set value.
 A variable's value is unique and might differ from one circumstance to the next.
 In algebraic expressions, variables and constants are commonly used.
 The difference between the two is presented in a tabular format, as seen in the table below:

 If we know the fundamental concept of a constant, which is a number having a fixed value, even if that value is unknown, we can detect it in a variety of mathematical formulations.
 The following are some instances of algebraic constants to be aware of:

 Variables have a fixed value that represents unknown numbers (a, b, c).
 If x, y, and z can be found by solving the equation in which they appear and if they equal one integer, they are constants.